Greg Edwards (musician): Lusk

 Following the release of Replicants and the dissolution of Failure, Paul D'Amour, Brad Laner, and Chris Pitman formed the band Lusk.
 Lusk released one album, Free Mars.
 Edwards played extensively on the first half of the album, contributing vocals, guitar, bass, drums, and synthesizers.
 Free Mars would go on to be nominated for a Grammy for Best Recording Package in 1997.

 Autolux

 Formed in 2000 with Carla Azar and Eugene Goreshter, Autolux is Edwards' most current band.
 They have recorded one promotional EP, Demonstration, and released three full-length studio albums, Future Perfect, in 2004, Transit Transit in August 2010, and Pussy's Dead in March 2016.
 Whereas he mostly plays bass in Failure, Edwards is the guitarist and co-lead vocalist in Autolux; he served as engineer on Transit Transit.

 A Perfect Circle

-Due to James Iha's commitments to The Smashing Pumpkins reunion, Greg Edwards was recruited by A Perfect Circle to play on the Spring leg of their 2018 American tour as well as on their 2018 European Tour.
+Due to James Iha's commitments to The Smashing Pumpkins reunion, Greg Edwards was recruited by A Perfect Circle to play since the 2018 tour, and continued playing with them full time as of 2025.

+Puscifer

+Greg Edwards has also been a touring member of Puscifer.